usaid-cs/yesterday-i-learned/useless-trivia.md

+- Hockey tape: "sticks to sticks"
+- The nosebleed section is called that because the altitude makes your nose bleed.
+Or maybe it's the cold at the altitude.
+Maybe a bit of both.
 - Shopify uses Rails a lot because [Toby was (and probably still is) a Rails developer](https://businessofsoftware.org/2012/05/tobias-lutke-ceo-shopify-at-business-of-software-2011-how-we-can-build-businesses-that-people-in-100-years-wont-be-embarrassed-by/).
 He gave talks and everything.
 - [You can only drive white cars in Turkmenistan](https://www.news18.com/news/auto/turkmenistan-president-bans-all-colored-cars-from-capital-only-white-cars-allowed-1632963.html).
 The president banned other colours because of superstition.
 - People with long nails wipe with tissue paper held in between their knuckles.